mlflow/mlflow/docs/source/quickstart.rst

 .. note::

-    You cannot install MLflow on the MacOS system installation of Python.
+    Certain parts of MLflow do not function on the MacOS system due to installation issues related to Python.
 We recommend installing Python 3 through the `Homebrew <https://brew.sh/>`_ package manager using ``brew install python``.
 (In this case, installing MLflow is now ``pip3 install mlflow``).

+    As of 1.6, mlflow tracking is easy to install and works fine on MacOS.

 At this point we recommend you follow the :doc:`tutorial<tutorials-and-examples/tutorial>` for a walk-through on how you can leverage MLflow in your daily workflow.